A Degree for Creative Leaders

 Get Creative in the Business World

 If you want to work in the creative side of business, an online marketing degree will get you there.
 In this program, you’ll get a practical application of the ins and outs of the business marketing world from real-life professionals.
-Thanks to the format of LBC’s accelerated degrees, each course is just six weeks long, allowing you to complete online marketing degree in less time that you think.
+Thanks to the format of LBC’s adult education degrees, each course is just six weeks long, allowing you to complete online marketing degree in less time that you think.
 Plus, we offer college credits for life experience – that’s not something you see everywhere.

 In our business marketing degree, you’ll learn about relevant topics like accounting, finance, business law and marketing – all presented through the lens of a biblical worldview.
 To ensure that our students are well-prepared to enter the job force, students earning a bachelor of business marketing will develop a professional portfolio over the course of their academic career to showcase their blossoming marketing skills.